 Questions You May Have

 What are our services like?
 Pretty simple.
 We sing songs of praise, pray to God, read the bible and hear a preacher explain a bible passage.
-We emphasise 'expository preaching', where the preacher doesn't pick and choose what he wants to preach on, but goes through a bible book systematically.
-On a Sunday morning, at the end of the service, we also have the Lord’s Supper, where we remember what Jesus did on the cross.
+We emphasise 'expository preaching', where the preacher works through a bible book systematically.
+At the end of our Sunday morning service we also enjoy the Lord’s Supper, where we remember what Jesus did on our behalf on the cross.

 Who is welcome to attend our church?
-We have a large spread of people who attend our church.
+A large spread of people attend Ballymoney Baptist.
 Young, middle aged and old.
 Families and single people.
 Life-long believers and people simply curious to explore what the Christian faith is all about.

 What do we believe is the most important message?
 The good news that Jesus died and rose to save us from our sins.
 Find out more.

 What do we have for children?
 During school terms we have Sunday school and Friday Bible Investigators for primary school children and Bible Class, Youth Club and Youth Fellowship for secondary school young people.
 In the summer, we run a holiday bible club and a coaching for Christ football school.
-There is also a creche available for pre-school children during our Sunday morning service.
+There is also a creche available for pre-school children during the Sunday morning sermons.
+There is also a 'cry room' upstairs if parents wish to use it.

 What is our doctrinal statement?